danielmaangi/ai-sdk-rag-starter/README.md

 - Retrieve relevant information using the `getInformation` tool
 - Provide responses based ONLY on the stored information
 - Suggest adding information when nothing relevant is found

+## Screenshots

+The enhanced UI includes:

+1. **Main Chat Interface**:
+   - Clean, modern design with user and AI avatars
+   - Sidebar menu for navigation and help
+   - Responsive layout that works on all devices

+2. **Sidebar Navigation**:
+   - Usage instructions and examples
+   - Information about the application
+   - Built with shadcn/ui components for a polished look